kmlv/IntermMicroecon_UCSC/_posts/2020-05-09-Consumer-Choice.markdown

 (Positive Net Present Value in Finance.)
 The reason is that if $$-A + B/(1+r) \geq  0$$,  then the budget line of the consumer shifts up.

 Notice that the previous rule does not depend on the preferences of the consumer!

-**Note 3: Investment on Schooling**.
-We study investment on schooling with and without borrowing constraints

-**Note 4: Choosing a Retirement Plan**.
-We study the selection of two different retirement plans.

 ## 2.4 Choice Under Risk